developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/reboot/index.md

 ---
-title: Reboot
+title:  Reboot Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The Reboot Module is used to reboot the terminal immediately.
+*The Reboot Module is used to reboot the terminal immediately.*

 ## Syntax
 <table class="re-table">